1. Introduction

 Pattern: Persistent vs. episodic flares.

-Holistic evaluation of psychological, social, and spiritual factors is also vital.
+Holistic evaluation of psychological, social, and spiritual factors is also essential.

 Assess Pain and Side Effects: After 24–48 hours on a stable morphine regimen.